The Story of White Boy Rick

 Curry said Wershe was small-time and should have been out of prison decades ago.

 "I did way more than he could have possibly done to get that kind of sentence,” Curry said.
 “Rick should have done seven to eight years and been home."

-Wershe helped police make a case against Curry.
-So hearing Curry's supportive words suprised him.
+Wershe helped police make a case against Curry, so hearing Curry's supportive words surprised him.

-Curry said it's time to let him out.
+Curry said it's time to let Wershe out of prison.